 - Transfer points to partner hotel or airline

 These three methods are what distinguish the card users who get a few hundred dollars back in cash each year with those who go on trips for free.
 If you request your travel rewards as cash, you aren’t going to see the best return on your points.
-Travel purchased through your card issuer’s portal can result in great travel deals, but take time to research the current transfer partners.
+Travel purchased through your card issuer’s portal can result in great travel deals, but take time to research transfer partners.

 Some cards offer one-to-one transfers on travel partners, which means you can move all of your points over to an airline.
 Booking a flight directly through the airline using airline points could cost you fewer points than booking the same flight through your card’s travel booking site.
 Transferring points to partners is also a great way to pool together points.